Integrative alternatives for reducing cadmium (Cd) concentration in cacao beans in Latin America and the Caribbean

 Instituto de Innovación Agropecuaria de Panamá (IDIAP) - Panamá

-RIKOLTO - Bélgica
+RIKOLTO (RIKOLTO) - Bélgica

 Fine Chocolate Industry Association (FCIA) - Estados Unidos